-I had the privilege of speaking to the former Mets sideline reporter last week, where we discussed his earliest memories of wanting to be in the broadcast business, working at the aforementioned car dealership, and some of his fondest memories working for the New York Mets.
+I had the privilege of speaking to the former Mets sideline reporter last week, where we discussed his earliest memories of wanting to work in the broadcast industry, his time at the aforementioned Chevy car dealership, and some of his fondest memories working for the New York Mets.

 MMO: When did you know that you wanted to be a broadcaster?
 Did you have one of those “aha” moments in your life?

 Kevin: I knew I wanted to do it for a long time.
 I guess high school was the first real time that I knew.
 We didn’t have much at our high school at that time; we had one video camera.
 I remember we had access to the local access channel which was a channel that was played in town so we would go and set up a camera and record the football games and I would do the play-by-play and my buddy was like the color guy.